 If we do get Warren Buffet to go out to eat with us, I hope he likes the all day breakfast special.
 I hope he’s not Vegan like Bill Clinton.

-Thanks to MBO we’ve planned our next move.
+Thanks to Map Business Online we’ve planned our next move.